aames/aames.github.io/_posts/2017-10-19-personal_conflict.markdown

 - Technical ("I want things my way")
 - Difference in values
 - Respect (lack thereof)
-- Personal or behavioural
+- Personal or behavioral

 In this post we're going to specifically focus on **personal** issues.
-When certain behaviours trigger an emotional response in another party and it leads to conflict, but it is not specifically a HR issue yet.
+When certain behaviors trigger an emotional response in another party and it leads to conflict, but it is not specifically a HR issue yet.

 # How might it manifest?
 The following is an example based on real events but with fictional characters instead of real people.